FBicsharp/EDUCATION/Docker/DOCKER.md

 # DOCKER IN PILLS
-Develop by googgle in 2013
+Develop by googgle in 2013, docker virtulize the application layer, the classinc VM vistrulize all system .

 The OS has 2 different layes
 1. kernel ( comunicate with hardware )